 To measure this, start by tracking how much time your team currently spends on email-related tasks.
 Then, after implementing an AI tool, measure it again.
 The difference is your direct time savings.
 That reclaimed time can be spent on activities that actually generate revenue, like making calls, running demos, or building relationships with key accounts.

-Calculate ROI and long-term impact
+Calculate the ROI and Long-Term Impact

 Beyond daily time savings, the long-term impact on your business can be huge.
 When you automate routine tasks, your team can focus on more strategic, creative work.
 This shift doesn't just lead to better results; it also improves employee satisfaction and reduces burnout.
 One company, Cineplex, saved over 30,000 hours in a single year by implementing workflow automation across its departments.